Diploma in Filmmaking

 - any Banco de Oro (BDO) branch, in favor of Philippine Center for Creative Imaging Inc, S/A 429-0078357.

-Then email (or fax) us the copy of the deposit slip / payment transfer slip with your name and course(s) written legibly on it.
+Then email (or fax) the copy of the deposit slip with student name and program title written legibly on it.

 - Email address: firstname.lastname@example.org